hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 **[Terraform Enterprise](https://www.hashicorp.com/go/terraform-enterprise)** is the same application, but it runs in your cloud environment or data center.
 Some users require more control over the Terraform Enterprise application, or wish to run it in restricted networks behind corporate firewalls.

 The feature list for these two offerings is nearly identical.
-We will be using free Terraform Cloud accounts for our lab exercises today.*
+We will be using Terraform Cloud accounts for our lab exercises today.*

 ???
 At the instructor's discretion, this course can also be taught with an on-prem Terraform Enterprise server.
 We highly recommend sticking to the cloud based training though, to avoid any blockers or issues in the enterprise...